cyberkitty628/cs10-sarcasmbot/README.md

 # cs10-sarcasmbot
- Chatbot assignment for CS 1.0
+ This is the custom bot I created for my CS 1.0 class Chatbot assignment.
+If you like your bots with a little personality, you'll have a good time with Sarcasm Bot!